rmfatemi/bitvoker/README.md

 > Unauthenticated prompts are subject to usage limits.
 If you are sending hundreds of notifications per day to **bitvoker**, it is recommended that you disable the AI feature when you encounter a rate limit.
 Support for selective AI summary to help avoid this issue will be available in a future release.

 ## Setup
 This repository supports two ways of running **bitvoker**.
-For a consistent and isolated environment, **using Docker is recommended**.
+For a consistent and isolated environment, using Docker is recommended.

 ### Docker